 But the one liqueur they brought out of the cupboard that left the biggest impression on us, was Dropshot.

 She poured each of us a shot of this black liquid and told us to toss it back.
-We did, and were rewarded with a shock to our taste buds.
+We did, and it was an instant shock to our taste buds.
 Dropshot starts off salty, but quickly spreads across your tongue to give you a sweet black licorice flavour.
 It’s basically like liquified dropjes, those salted licorice candies that are so popular in Dutch circles.
 Personally, I don’t mind black licorice but I really can’t stomach the super-salted varieties.

 After we left our friend’s place, we checked out a few liquor stores and found some Dropshot to bring home to Canada.
 We’ve had this bottle since 2012, and have been sipping it ever so slowly because it’s quite unique, I don’t know of anything like it here in Canada.